tinythings/sysinspect/docs/modeldescr/overview.rst

 system should do, rather than how to achieve it.
 In this way more readable and maintainable configurations are achieved.
 Maintenance is easier because the configurations remain simple and predictable.

+Recent versions of the model description also allow the author to declare an explicit public interface for the model.
+This is useful when a model contains helper entities, gating actions, or intermediate implementation details that are necessary for evaluation but are not meant to be presented as first-class query targets to operators.
+In that situation the model may declare an ``interface`` section and list only those entrypoints that are intended to be public.
+If the section is omitted, the legacy behaviour remains in effect and every inferred entrypoint is considered public.

 .. important::

    In a nutshell, declarative configurations are easier for teams to understand, update, and share